Disease/Disorder

 Gaps in the Evidence-Based Knowledge

 The role of endurance and resistance exercise remains poorly defined and no guidelines exist for exercise prescription.
-Exercise has been reported to be both beneficial in improving strength and endurance, improving quality of life, and detrimental in causing metabolic crisis.31 At the genetic level, some studies showed favorable mtDNA gene-shifting by selectively promoting satellite cell differentiation through resistive exercise while other studies showed increased mutant mtDNA load despite improved clinical symptoms.32,33 Exercise should, therefore, be prescribed with caution and followed closely; ideally, this should be coordinated with mitochondrial specialists whose genetic knowledge may inform the severity of exercise intolerance.
+Exercise has been reported to be both beneficial in improving strength and endurance, improving quality of life, and detrimental in causing metabolic crisis.1,6 At the genetic level, some studies showed favorable mtDNA gene-shifting by selectively promoting satellite cell differentiation through resistive exercise while other studies showed increased mutant mtDNA load despite improved clinical symptoms.1,6 Exercise should, therefore, be prescribed with caution and followed closely; ideally, this should be coordinated with mitochondrial specialists whose genetic knowledge may inform the severity of exercise intolerance.

-No guidelines exist regarding the use of botulinum toxin in patients with mitochondrial disorders.
-Case reports showing efficacy with no side effects, and those showing adverse side effects are both present in the literature.21,34,35 Neuromuscular junction dysfunction is observed to occur in certain cases of mitochondrial disorders, and this is hypothesized to be the cause of adverse hypersensitivity to botulinum toxin.
-Botulinum toxin should, therefore, be injected with caution; ideally, this should be coordinated with mitochondrial specialists whose genetic knowledge may inform the extent of potential sensitivity to botulinum toxin.
+The use of botulinum toxin has been recommended in the current care guidelines however dosing and additional studies in this population would be beneficial.26 Neuromuscular junction dysfunction is observed to occur in certain cases of mitochondrial disorders, and this is hypothesized to be the cause of adverse hypersensitivity to botulinum toxin.
+Botulinum toxin should, therefore, be injected with caution; ideally, this should be coordinated with mitochondrial specialists whose genetic expertise may guide the extent of potential sensitivity to botulinum toxin.

-Additional studies on bone marrow derived stem cells with larger sample sizes will be beneficial in demonstrating efficacy in mitochondrial disorders.20Additional studies on neural stem cells within patients will be beneficial in demonstrating efficacy in neurodegenerative disorders involving glycoprotein degradative disorders.31
+Additional large population and higher quality studies on bone marrow derived stem cells with larger sample sizes will be beneficial in demonstrating efficacy in mitochondrial disorders.11

 References